FATTY ACID DISORDER

 Sometimes a low fat, high carbohydrate food plan is recommended.
 This is one of the three types of nutrients in food (carbohydrates, fats, proteins).
 Sugars and starches are the most important types of carbohydrates.
 They are broken down by the body into glucose, the main source of energy for the body.
 Carbohydrates are found in foods such as: bread, cereal, pasta, grains, fruits and vegetables.
 Milk and dairy products, fruit drinks, sugar, candy, and sweet desserts also contain carbohydrates. give the body may types of sugar that can be used as energy.
 In fact, for children needing this treatment, most food in the diet should be carbohydrates (bread, pasta, fruit, etc.) and protein (lean meat and low-fat dairy foods).
 Any diet changes should be made under the guidance of an experienced dietician.

 People with VLCADD cannot use certain building blocks of fat called This is one of many types of fatty acids, the building blocks of fat.
 Long-chain fatty acids are made up of chains of 12 or more carbon atoms..
 Your dietician can help create a food plan low in these fats.
-Much of the rest of fat in the diet may be in the form of This is one of many types of fatty acids, the building blocks of fat.
-Medium-chain fatty acids are made up of chains of 4 to 12 carbon atoms..
+Much of the rest of fat in the diet may be in the form of medium-chain These are the building blocks of fat.
+Fat from food is broken down by enzymes into fatty acids.
+These are changed by other enzymes and are used as energy or stored as body fat.
+Some types of fatty acids are: short-chain, medium-chain, long-chain, and very-long chain..

 Ask your doctor whether your child needs to have any changes in his or her diet.

-3. MCT oil and This is a natural substance found in muscle cells.
+4. This is a natural substance found in muscle cells.
 It helps the body make energy from the fat in food and the fat stored in the body.
 It also helps the cells get rid of harmful wastes made during the breakdown of fat.
-Carnitine supplements may be used as a treatment for some metabolic disorders.
+Carnitine supplements may be used as a treatment for some metabolic disorders. and other supplements

 Some children may be helped by taking L-carnitine.
 This is a safe and natural substance that helps the body make energy.
 It also helps the body get rid of harmful wastes.
 Your doctor will decide whether your child needs L-carnitine.
 Unless you are advised otherwise, use only L-carnitine prescribed by your doctor.